Arc’teryx Proton FL Hoody

 Made to move with you during high-output activities, active insulation jackets—like those in Arc’teryx’s Proton collection—merge warmth and weather resistance with class-leading breathability.
-For spring 2019, the Proton FL (fast and light) joins the AR (“all round”) and LT ("lightweight") as the lightest and most summer-specific jacket of the bunch.
+A couple years ago, the Proton FL ("fast and light") joined the LT ("lightweight") as the lighter and more summer-specific jacket.
 We wore the women’s Proton FL while backpacking in the Grand Canyon and running, climbing, and skate skiing outside of Bend, Oregon, and were surprised by how much we were able to accomplish in the jacket without wanting to take it off.
-Below we break down the Arc’teryx Proton FL’s warmth, breathability, mobility and comfort, weather protection, weight, fit and sizing, and more.
 To see how the Proton FL stacks up, see our article on the best synthetic jackets.

 Arc’teryx bills the Proton FL as a summer alpine and rock climbing layer, which is reflected in its lightweight build and synthetic insulation.
 Stuffed with a thin layer of polyester Octa Loft—known for its breathability and temperature-regulating abilities—the jacket provides that small dose of warmth during activities where a t-shirt or light baselayer just won’t cut it.
 I now routinely find myself reaching for the Proton FL in situations where I previously paired a baselayer (like the NW Alpine Black Spider Hoody) with a wind jacket (most often the Patagonia Houdini).
 Compared to this combination, the Proton FL performs much better across the board, with added breathability and freedom of movement in a lightweight package.
 In short, the Proton FL quickly has shifted from a jacket I didn’t know I needed to one I now can’t live without.

 Breathability is the hallmark of the Arc’teryx Proton FL—it’s a piece that truly is built for activity.
-Both the insulation and shell fabric are air permeable, which make for a jacket that you can put on and keep on.
+Both the insulation and shell fabric are air-permeable, which make for a jacket that you can put on and keep on.
 I’ve worn the Proton FL while climbing technical pitches of rock, hauling a 40-pound backpack through the Grand Canyon, and running the trails near my home, and have found it to be impressively breathable for an insulated layer.
-Where I would have built up a sweat in jackets like the Atom LT (synthetic midlayer), Patagonia Houdini (wind jacket), or even the similar Outdoor Research Refuge Hybrid, the Proton FL has kept me comfortable and well-ventilated.
+Where I would have built up a sweat in jackets like the Atom LT (synthetic midlayer) or Patagonia Houdini (wind jacket), the Proton FL has kept me comfortable and well-ventilated.
 Simply put, it has become a layer that I don’t shy away from wearing for any sort of activity, no matter how aerobic it may be.

 Weather protection is not the Proton FL’s strong suit.
 When the wind really picks up or the rain starts falling, this is not a jacket that will protect you from the elements.
-It is neither windproof nor waterproof, but the combination of Fortius Air 20 shell fabric and light insulation means it provides decent protection from light wind.
-That said, in high winds, we’d much rather be wearing a dedicated wind layer or even a jacket like the Outdoor Research Refuge Hybrid, which has thicker insulation in the core and highly wind-resistant fabric (borrowed from the impressive OR Whirlwind Hoody) in the arms.
-Further, jackets with a DWR coating on the outer shell—such as the Patagonia Nano-Air Light Hybrid—will perform better in a surprise rain shower.
-But if you do get caught off-guard in the Proton FL, the thin outer fabric and synthetic fill mean that it will dry out quickly.
+It is neither windproof nor waterproof, but the combination of Fortius Air 20 shell fabric, light insulation, and DWR coating means it provides decent protection from light wind and rain (although we’d much rather be wearing a dedicated wind shell in strong gusts).
+And on the bright side, if you do get caught off-guard in the Proton FL, the thin outer fabric and synthetic fill mean that it will dry out quickly.

-Made with a trim fit for athletic performance, the Proton FL lies close to the body and falls hip-length.
-The women’s jacket in particular has a great shape that follows my torso’s contours, avoiding that “boxy” feel more characteristic of the Outdoor Research Refuge Hybrid.
-I am a standard size small in most clothing and the small Proton FL fits me perfectly, layering naturally over both a thick baselayer or a tank top.
+Made with a trim fit for athletic performance, the Proton FL lies close to the body and falls hip-length, and the women’s jacket in particular has a great shape that follows my torso’s contours.
+For reference, I am a standard size small in most clothing, and the small Proton FL fits me perfectly, layering naturally over both a thick baselayer or a tank top.
 Plus, while the FL is meant to be worn as an outer layer, it is trim enough to layer underneath a shell or even a heavier midlayer.